nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

 Unexpected behavior for MIME type
 ---------------------------------

 So far in our tutorial we have used a proprietary file extension as an example to showcase the various options across different utilities/tools for file format identification.
-While, the results will be consistent across all utilities for the common file extensions, there can however be differences.
+The results will be generally consistent across all utilities for the common file extensions, but there can be differences.

 In our example directory for KF data files we have a `.vcf` file associated with variant-call-format in bioinformatics/genetics fields.
 However, `.vcf` is considered a file format standard for electronic business cards.
 This results in different results across the tools for the same input file.